Kimkyoungrul/eTrice-with-Scenario-Based-Multi-core-Multi-tasking/README.md

 eTrice version : 1.1.3
 eTrice language : C
 Python : 3.6
 gcc : 5.5.0
 g++ : 5.5.0
 java : java8

-### How to use and modify
+### How to configure and use tools
-#### 1. use and code modify
+#### 1. Generating code and executable

 <img src="/img/eTriceSystem.JPG" width="500px" height="400px"></img><br/>
 (eTrice System with Scenario Based Multi-core Multi-tasking)

-If you run "generate_Template.launch" of eTrice. then eTrice will make many code files.
+If you run "generate_Template.launch" of eTrice, then eTrice will generate source code.
-Code modification tool is program that modifies multiple code files created by eTrice.
+Code modification tool is a program that modifies multiple code files created by eTrice.

 So, if you want use scenario based multi-core multi-tasking.
 You have to follow this step.
 1. Run "generate_Template.launch" of eTrice.